In a digital world, content is king, and even if no

 prefers to handle digital advertising inventory, the process could slow down.

-"Digital makes it more complicated," said Mike Rosen, president for activation
+"Digital makes it more complicated," said Mike Rosen, president for

-to see revenue growth."
+inventory in order to see revenue growth."

-"All of the networks are acknowledging that digital is important, and some even
+"All of the networks are acknowledging that digital is important, and some

 At ABC, Geri Wang, president of sales, said the network was prepared to sell